dalijolijo/electrum-bitcore-server/README.md

   1. To install and run a server, see INSTALL.
 For greater detail on the installation process, see HOWTO.md.

-  2. To start and stop the server, use the 'electrum-creditbit-server' script
+  2. To start and stop the server, use the 'electrum-bitcore-server' script